 Tell us about the Diversity, Equity, and Inclusion initiatives that you’re a part of.

 Since 2009, I’ve been teaching PA OT, PT, nursing, and medical students about health disparities and cultural humility through the Global Health Certificate.
-Today, I’m part of the DEI Task Force at NYIT, and we’ve done a great deal of work, especially over this past nine to ten months.
-We have reviewed and implemented a DEI training for all faculty and staff, DEI taskforce members are currently undergoing training themselves, using resources made available by the university, and we will be disseminating a climate survey that we have identified after some deliberation to all students, faculty, and staff across all campuses in the fall.
+Today, I’m part of the DEI Task Force at NYIT, and we’ve done a great deal of work.
+We have reviewed and implemented a DEI training for all faculty and staff, DEI taskforce members are currently undergoing training themselves, using resources made available by the university, and disseminated a climate survey that we have identified after some deliberation to all students, faculty, and staff across all campuses.
 Additionally, there are numerous DEI dialogues being held throughout the months that are open to all of the NYIT community.
 Saying something or speaking out when we see injustice is one thing, but you need to follow up with actions.
 Outside of NYIT, I am a member of the Inclusion Allies Coalition, which is a group of organizations and practitioners committed to diversity, equity, and inclusion within organizations and society.

 This month gives us the opportunity to look at our history, because history is so important in so many aspects – to know who we are, where we’ve come from, what our challenges or struggles have been – and most of all, what our accomplishments have been, even though we’ve had those struggles and challenges.
 Knowing the history is not just important for us, but for everybody, so we understand each other.
 May is an important month for the AAPI community, but it shouldn’t be the only time we reflect on and celebrate our heritage.
 That goes for other observances like Black History Month and Pride Month.
 We need to remember those things all the time – every day.

-Why is it so important for members of the AAPI community to share their stories?
+Why is it so important for members of the Asian American, Native Hawaiian & Pacific Islander communities to share their stories?